×

 By Aircraft Type: Narrow Body (Largest) vs. Wide Body (Fastest-Growing)

-Narrow Body (Dominant) vs. Regional (Emerging)
+Narrow Body (Dominant) vs. Freighter (Emerging)

 By Lease Type: Operating Lease (Largest) vs. Finance Lease (Fastest-Growing)

-Operating Lease (Dominant) vs. Wet Lease (Emerging)
+Operating Lease (Dominant) vs. Finance Lease (Emerging)

-Commercial Airlines (Dominant) vs. Cargo Operators (Emerging)
+Commercial Airlines (Dominant) vs. Charter Services (Emerging)

 Get more detailed insights about US Aircraft Leasing Market